 Most public schools can rely on government funding to assist in bricks and mortar funding needs, but what if you are a public charter school and ineligible for such funding?
 How do you raise awareness and support for your school amongst the local community, including those who do not and will not have children attending your school?
 Can you depend on the financial support of current and past student families?
-These were just a few of the concerns facing a North Carolina public charter school as it decided to embark on its first capital campaign.
+These were just a few of the concerns facing the team at Roxboro Community School, a North Carolina public charter school, as they embarked on the school’s first capital campaign.

 Roxboro Community School (RCS), located in Roxboro, NC, is a 10-year-old public charter school.
 The school has been ranked in the top 3% of North Carolina public schools and regularly graduates close to 100% of its seniors.
 To provide even more opportunity for its students, the school wanted to renovate a portion of its facility, the 100-year-old Roxboro Cotton Mill, to create a new multipurpose area and gym.

 The school’s board of directors didn’t envision using this just for its students, however; they wanted to create a new family and community venue.
 To achieve this goal, school officials realized that they needed to engage the entire community, involving them in the planning process as well.